 Cybersecurity and Cyberwar: What Everyone Needs to Know explores the key questions we all face in the cyber age (how it all works, why it all matters, and what we can do?).
 It was described by the Chairman of Google as “an essential read” and by the former Supreme Allied Commander of NATO as “the most approachable and readable book ever written on the cyber world.”
 The book has been added to the US Navy and US Army professional reading lists and featured at venues like the Microsoft CEO Summit and South by Southwest festival.

 Prior to his current position, Dr. Singer was the founding Director of the Center for 21st Century Security and Intelligence at the Brookings Institution.
 He was the youngest scholar named Senior Fellow in Brookings’ 101-year history.
 Prior to that, he was the founding Director of the Project on US Policy Towards the Islamic World, where he was the organizer of the US-Islamic World Forum, a global leaders conference.
-He has also worked for the Office of the Secretary of Defense, and the Belfer Center for Science and International Affairs at Harvard.
+He has also worked for the Office of the Secretary of Defense, a contributing editor at Popular Science,and the Belfer Center for Science and International Affairs at Harvard.
 Singer received his Ph.D. in Government from Harvard and a BA from the Wilson School of Public and International Affairs at Princeton.